deepayogesh/Election_Analysis/README.md

-#Overview of Election Audit
+# Overview of Election Audit

-##Purpose of this project is to develop algorithms for election commission to confirm and analyze election results.
+## Purpose of this project is to develop algorithms for election commission to confirm and analyze election results.

-##Election Audit Results
+## Election Audit Results

-	###County with highest turnover
+	- County with highest turnover
-	###County voter turnout
+	- County voter turnout
-	###County percentage voter turnout
+	- County percentage voter turnout
-   	###Winning Candidate name
+	- Winning Candidate name
-	###Number of votes of winning candidate
+	- Number of votes of winning candidate
-   	###Percentage votes of winning candidate.
+	- Percentage votes of winning candidate.
-	Election results
+## Election results shows

 	Total number of Votes
 	Largest County voter turnout  - county A candidates nameA 	Votes   %votes